simonsobs/sotodlib/docs/site_pipeline.rst

 .. code-block:: yaml

+  # This is the time range that this focal plane is valid for
+  # These are ctime
+  start_time: 0 # default is 0
+  stop_time: 1726605779 # default is 2**32
   # There are two options to get the data in
   # One is to pass in ResultSets like so:
   resultsets: